luxo-ai/breakjs/README.md

 # Broken TS -> JS Code

-Mircobundle generates broken commonJS code in this example.
+Mircobundle generates broken commonJS code.
+In the following example, the continue keyword is ignored.
+This only happens when with an `async`/`await` statement in the loop.

 Input (`index.ts`):